npm/multi-fs/README.md

   not found, then this will be set to null.
 * `data`  Errors, results, and extra metadata from all hosts.

+For all methods except `readfile`, it performs the operation on all targets, and will raise an `Inconsistent Data` error if they do not return matching results.

+For `readfile`, it will call `md5` and compare hashes, and then, if the results all match, it will read the actual file from the first client that returned an md5 hash.

 ## Streams

 I think it'd be great to have `createReadStream(p, cb)` and